locate an office

 Source: J.P.
 Morgan Private Bank, Bloomberg Finance L.P.
 Data as of August 7, 2024.
 UST = U.S. Treasuries.

 On a longer time horizon, the yen still appears somewhat undervalued given interest rate differentials.
-With U.S. yields likely to decline with softening growth and a more aggressive Fed cutting cycle, we see the yen staying range-bound around current levels going into the end of the year and strengthen modestly by the middle of next year.
+With U.S. yields likely to decline with softening growth and a more aggressive Fed cutting cycle, we see the pair staying range-bound around current levels going into the end of the year and strengthen modestly by the middle of next year.
 Unless the U.S. macro outlook deteriorates meaningfully (which we are not expecting), we are unlikely to see further bouts of extreme yen strength.

 JPY STILL LOOKS UNDERVALUED OVER A LONGER TIME HORIZON